nulltea/chainmetric-network/orgservices/README.md

 # Chainmetric: Off-Chain Services

-In order to support and extend both functionality and availability of Chainmetric's blockchain network, additional per-organization off-chain API services are introduced.
+In order to support and extend both functionality and availability of Chainmetric's Blockchain network, additional per-organization off-chain API services are introduced.

 Such services outsource execution of operations that require integration with various infrastructure components (HashiCorp Vault, Mongo DB, Firebase) and cannot be performed in a deterministic way as Fabric's on-chain Smart Contracts require.